 Providing compassionate care on the journey towards the end of life generates a number of challenges for the professionals caring for a patient and their family.
 Many of the issues that cause ethical dilemmas are emotive and can create tension within professional teams and misperceptions amongst the public.

-As an organisation, Trinity Hospice and Palliative Care Services has, therefore, decided to make clear position statements on a number of common, challenging ethical dilemmas.
-These are intended to work as a succinct guide on the issue for members of staff and users of our service.
+As an organisation, Trinity Hospice has decided to make a clear position statement on a number of common, challenging ethical dilemmas.
+It is intended to work as a succinct guide on the issues for members of staff and users of our service.

 - Professional guidance from the General Medical Council (GMC) and Nursing and Midwifery Council (NMC)